ZahraAmanli02/thesis_lfp_analysis_/README.md

 The significant feature cells identified for diet classification and body-weight prediction were compared across frequency bands, band-power ratios, estrous phases, and recording cables.

 This analysis examined whether diet-related information could be explained by body weight alone or whether the two variables were associated with distinct electrophysiological signatures.

+## Key Findings

+The lateral-hypothalamic LFP carries **two dissociable, phase-conditional signatures** — one for the diet manipulation and one for the resulting weight gain.

+- **Diet is decodable under an estrus-conditional delta-family signature (RQ1).** The single feature cell whose 95% confidence interval clears chance is `fast_gamma / delta` (bootstrap-mean balanced accuracy 0.679, 95% CI [0.513, 0.862]), independently corroborated by a significant delta-band mixed-effects effect in Cable 1 (β = −0.135, p_FDR = 0.033).
+- **Body weight is not recoverable across mice, but is recoverable within mice (RQ2).** Cross-mouse regression failed in all 84 phase × feature-cell combinations (bootstrap-mean R² between −1.3 and −13), symmetrically across diet groups — a signature of between-mouse baseline-weight variance dominating the within-mouse signal.
+A within-mouse Spearman analysis recovers a coherent gamma-anchored cluster: four gamma / beta and gamma / gamma ratios reach sign-test significance, with `fast_gamma / beta` rising with weight in all 9 of 9 mice (median r = +0.365, sign-test p = 0.004).
+- **The diet and weight signatures do not overlap (RQ3).** No phase × feature-cell combination carries both signals simultaneously, so the diet signal in the LFP is not a downstream consequence of the diet's effect on body weight.

+A **methodological takeaway** generalizes beyond this dataset: when between-subject variance in the target is comparable to or larger than the within-subject signal, cross-subject regression cannot recover the effect regardless of model class or sample size — reframing the analysis at the within-subject level is the productive move.

 ## Cross-Cable Reproducibility